timolary/cyanobac-ml/README.md

 #### Cyanobacteria_SVM.ipynb

-Several SVM models with different kernels, optimized using a randomized search cross validation method from Scikit-learn.
-Once optimized hyperparamters are calculated, testing is performed on each kernel to analyzer their separate performances.
+Several SVM models with different kernels were optimized using a randomized search cross validation method from Scikit-learn using an 80/20 train/test split.
+Once optimized hyperparameters were calculated, testing is performed on each kernel to analyse their separate performances.
 Receiver operating characteristic and precision recall curves are also plotted to view performance.

 #### Cyanobacteria_NeuralNetwork.ipynb
-A nueral network is created for classifcation.
-Various configurations were tested, but a 5 layer multilayer perceptron using a 60/20/20 train/validation/test split was found to give th best results.
-5-fold cross validation is performed on the model using functions from the Scikit-learn library.
-A preliminary script was written for an expanding window timeseries forcast.
+A neural network is created for classification.
+Various configurations were tested, but a 5 layer multilayer perceptron using a 60/20/20 train/validation/test split was found to give the best results.
+A 20% dropout is used to reduce overfitting, and 5-fold cross validation is performed on the model using functions from the Scikit-learn library.
+A preliminary script was written for an expanding window time series forecast.